Hack-WashU/general-website/content/coreteam.md

 # Join us

-If you're interested in our mission and would like to join us, please fill out this [interest form](https://forms.gle/9mkaSjRSsUBRYeWD9).
+If you're a WashU student interested in our mission and would like to help, shoot an email to `organizer at hackwashu dot com`.